cmdr2/v8-android/README.md

 Incase it has issues, try renaming the `app/libs/armeabi-v7a` directory to your phone's ABI format, like `app/libs/arm64-v8a` and update the ABI filter in [build.grade](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/build.gradle#L18) with your device's ABI format.
 Or maybe just edit the `app/CMakeLists.txt` file and remove the `${ANDROID_ABI}` parameter.
 Confirm your device's ABI (via Google?).

-This uses a prebuilt v8 library for Android, compiled from the 6.8 branch of v8 on July 22, 2018 (5b8126a8d6fa0c58c89c2d618264ee087d6795a1 (HEAD -> 6.8, tag: lkgr/6.8, tag: 6.8.275.2)).
+This uses a prebuilt v8 library for Android, compiled from version 7.2.502.24 of v8 (released Jan 24, 2019).
 You may want to create a new binary, with the latest v8 changes.

 ## Files of interest:
 1. The compiled APK file, if you want to try: [jni-test.apk](https://github.com/cmdr2/v8-android/blob/master/jni-test.apk)  (~7mb)
 2. The [CMakeLists.txt](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/CMakeLists.txt) for linking the v8 libraries
 3. The [native-lib.cc](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/src/main/cpp/native-lib.cpp) C++ file that contains a 'Hello World' v8 program, and gets called by [MyActivity.java](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/src/main/java/org/cmdr2/jnitest/MyActivity.java)
-4. The v8 library binaries compiled for Android on July 20, 2018: [libv8_base.a](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/libs/armeabi-v7a/libv8_base.a) and [libv8_snapshot.a](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/libs/armeabi-v7a/libv8_snapshot.a).
+4. The v8 library binary compiled for Android from version 7.2.502.24 (released Jan 24, 2019): [libv8.a](https://github.com/cmdr2/v8-android/blob/master/jni-test/app/libs/armeabi-v7a/libv8.a).

 ## Here's what was done broadly:
 1. Compile v8 for android_arm target